Reinalto/Reinalto/README.md

-- 👋 Hi, I’m @Reinalto
+- 👋 Hey, I’m @Reinalto.
+I'm an Mechanical Engineering student from Federal University of Lavras, Brazil.
 - 👀 I’m interested in Mechanical Engineering and Management.
+Also a huge Adminstration lover.
 - 🌱 I’m currently learning how to program and mechatronics.
-- 💞️ I’m looking to collaborate on my projects.
+- 💞️ I’m looking to collaborate on my own projects.
 As a newbie I'll need lots of help.
 - 📫 How to reach me?
 My Twitter user is @_otlanier.

 <!---